2020 Dorset Australia Day Awards - NOW OPEN

 The Dorset Australia Day Awards are presented annually and recognise outstanding individuals/groups that make a real contribution and difference to our community.
-Nominations for 2020 will be open in late 2019.
-The links below will be updated when the nomination period opens.
+Nominations for 2020 are NOW OPEN and will be accepted until close of business, Friday 20 December 2019.
+The Guidelines and Nomination Form can be downloaded below

-The Dorset Australia Day Awards are presented at a ceremony normally held at 7 pm on the 25th of January (location varies).
+The Dorset Australia Day Awards are presented at a ceremony to be held at 7 pm on the 25th of January at the Derby Town Hall.
 All community members are welcome to attend.

 2019 Dorset Australia Day Awards | Held at the Branxholm Hall on Friday 25 January